by Nancy Armitage

 Petit Opera cake in rectagular shape (Ritz Paris)

-Petit Noel Gateaux (Yule log rolled up with frosting on the inside & outside)
+Petit Noel Gateaux (Yule log rolled up with frosting on the inside & outside, cut into slices)

 Tea Tarts (Paris):